-Electrolysis is a permanent method used to remove unwanted hair on almost any part of the body.
-Electrolysis targets hair follicles beneath the skin's surface and permanently destroys them by administering a small amount of electrical current through a fine probe or needle.
+Electrolysis is a permanent method used to remove unwanted hair on practically any part of the body.
+Electrolysis targets hair follicles in the area where the hair is germinated and nourished, and permanently destroys them by administering a small amount of electrical current through a fine probe or needle.

 The average treatment ranges from 15 minutes to one hour.
 The amount of time per treatment depends upon the reaction of the skin to treatment, and the patient's sensitivity.
-Timing also depends on what part of the body is being treated and the modality being used.
-The first treatment typically lasts about an hour or less.
-If this treatment is tolerated well, a patient may choose to receive longer treatments at one time if needed.
+Timing also depends on what part of the body is being treated.
+It is not unusual for a patient to receive three hours of body treatment at one time.
+Facial treatments may vary greatly depending upon the area, from 15 minutes to two or more hours.

 The amount of hair that can be removed in one treatment depends upon the sensitivity of the patient, the skin, and the method used by the electrologist.